What are different Payment Networks?

 (d) Direct contact with the "issuing bank"

-The "depositing bank" can send the "image" of the Check directly to the "issuing bank." the "depositing bank" and "issuing bank" must have settlement agreements in place.
+The depositing bank can send the check image directly to the issuing bank.
+For this to work, the two banks must already have settlement agreements in place.

 Automated Clearing House (ACH)

-ACH payments are electronic payments from one bank account to another.
-ACH payments are very prevalent and used during transactions such as salary deposits and bill pay services from the bank's checking account.
-ACH payments were invented in the 1970s to reduce "paper" volume resulting from checks.
+ACH payments are electronic transfers from one bank account to another.
+They are extremely common and used for things like salary deposits and bill payments from a checking account.
+ACH was invented in the 1970s to reduce the mountain of paper generated by checks.

 (a) ACH Debit - known as "Direct Payment"